elaine-ish/cook-county-housing-prices/README.md

 ## Overview

-This project develops a predictive model for residential property values in Cook County, Illinois.
-Using housing characteristics and property assessment data, the goal is to estimate sale prices and evaluate the effectiveness of different feature engineering and modeling approaches.
+This project develops and evaluates a supervised machine learning framework for residential property valuation in Cook County, Illinois.
+Using a large-scale dataset of housing transactions and property characteristics, the analysis investigates the relationship between structural, geographic, and assessment-related features and their influence on market sale prices.

+The workflow begins with extensive data cleaning, preprocessing, and exploratory data analysis (EDA) to identify patterns, outliers, and feature distributions.
+Feature engineering techniques, including variable transformations, categorical encoding, and interaction feature construction, are applied to improve model expressiveness and predictive performance.
+Logarithmic transformations are utilized to address skewness in housing price distributions and stabilize variance across observations.

+Multiple linear regression models are developed and iteratively refined through feature selection and model diagnostics.
+Model performance is evaluated using training and validation datasets, with predictive accuracy assessed through RMSE.
+The project examines the impact of engineered features, nonlinear transformations, and domain-specific housing attributes on model generalization and valuation accuracy.

+Overall, this project demonstrates an end-to-end data science pipeline encompassing data acquisition, preprocessing, exploratory analysis, statistical modeling, feature engineering, predictive analytics, and quantitative model evaluation using Python, Pandas, NumPy, and scikit-learn.

 ## Skills Demonstrated